 This video looks at how you can’t beat driving anxiety by driving.

-Fixing the problem is as simple as making your subconscious unlink the experience of driving with the feeling it’s attached to it.
+Fixing the problem is as simple as releasing the steam by finding what has caused it to build.
 Once that’s done, your driving anxiety no longer exists.

 Why you can’t just push through the anxiety

 Now you know how anxiety is formed, let’s think about what you’re doing with exposure therapy.

 You are triggering the problem by driving and as you push harder and harder against it, your mind will increase the power of the anxiety to stop you!

 You’re fighting fire with fire and that’s never going to work.
 Your subconscious mind is at least 10 times stronger than your conscious mind.
 Even with all your willpower, you’ll never beat it.

 Why does it work for some people then?
 Everyone is different and some people are just wired that way.
 They can force themselves through and their mind thinks “Hey, I got that wrong.
 This isn’t so bad after all”.

 However, there is sometimes one almighty drawback to this, even when it works: it can give you another problem instead.